Remote Education Provision Information for Parents

 • Class teachers will set work at the appropriate levels and monitor the children’s work closely

-• Teaching sessions with outside agencies (e.g. SENISS, dyslexia support) will take place via Zoom
+• Teaching sessions with outside agencies (e.g. SENISS, dyslexia support) will take place online

-• Meetings with parents and SEND professionals (e.g. Educational Psychologists, physiotherapists, school nurse) will continue through Zoom, where appropriate.
+• Meetings with parents and SEND professionals (e.g. Educational Psychologists, physiotherapists, school nurse) will continue online, where appropriate.

 • The Inclusion Manager will maintain regular contact with the families of children with SEND who are not attending school

-• We will encourage parents to contact school, specifically the Inclusion Manager or Welfare Officer, if they need support
+• We will encourage parents to contact the school if they need support

 Remote education for self-isolating pupils